 The priority action from the charrette is creating an enhanced link between the town centre and Clydebank’s other key regeneration site of Queens Quay.
 This is being taken forward as the Connecting Clydebank project.

 Queens Quay (98.84 acres) is one of the most significant regeneration projects in west-central Scotland.
-It is the already the location for the Clydebank campus of West College Scotland together with offices for West Dunbartonshire Council at Aurora House and other office users at the Titan Enterprise Centre.
-A new leisure centre for Clydebank is under construction.
+It is the already the location for the Clydebank campus of West College Scotland and the new Clydebank Leisure Centre together with offices for West Dunbartonshire Council at Aurora House and other office users at the Titan Enterprise Centre.
 A masterplan has been produced for the rest of the site which identifies space for a new 80 bed care home, the relocation of Clydebank Health Centre, 1,029 residential, new civic space and a liner park with walking and cycling routes, to be implemented over the next 7 to 12 years.
+Details of the redevelopment of Queens Quay can be found on the Queens Quay website.